Khanqah of Faraj ibn Barquq: Overview and layout

-The complex was designated primarily as a khanqah (a residence and center for Sufis).
+The complex was designated primarily as a khanqah.
 It is centered around a large central courtyard, surrounded by living quarters to the west and adjoining a prayer hall or mosque section to the east, which in turn is flanked by two large mausoleums on either side.
-The complex also features two minarets, two sabils (water dispensaries), and two kuttabs (primary schools) in an almost symmetrical arrangement on its western facade.
+The complex also features two minarets, two sabils, and two kuttabs in an almost symmetrical arrangement on its western facade.
 The overall layout is similar to that of a regular congregational mosque, which is indeed a function that the building also served.

-The complex has a nearly square floor plan measuring 72 meters by 73 meters.
+The complex has a nearly square floor plan that measures 72 by 73 m.
 Its broad symmetrical layout is rare in the Mamluk era, as sultans and amirs most frequently built their complexes in the city, where space restrictions required inventive and asymmetrical floor plans in order to accommodate their surroundings.
 The fact that Faraj's complex was built in the open desert outside the city allowed for this fairly unique monument which makes full use of the space: two mausoleums are spread to either side at the mosque section's eastern corners, and two minarets stand apart from each other above the eastern facade.
 The placement of the domed mausoleums at these corners made them fully visible to travelers passing along the road, while at the same time making them easily accessible to those praying in the mosque inside.
 This made it easier for both visitors inside and passers-by outside to offer prayers to the deceased sultan and his family buried here; a consideration which was often important in the placement of Mamluk tombs.